noir-lang/noir/docs/docs/how_to/how-to-oracles.md

 Does this mean you don't have to write an RPC server like in [Step #2](#step-2---write-an-rpc-server)?

 You don't technically have to, but then how would you run `nargo test` or `nargo prove`?
-To use both `Nargo` and `NoirJS` in your development flow, you will most certainly have to write a JSON RPC server anyway.
+To use both `Nargo` and `NoirJS` in your development flow, you will have to write a JSON RPC server.

 :::

 In this case, let's make `foreignCallHandler` call the JSON RPC Server we created in [Step #2](#step-2---write-an-rpc-server), by making it a JSON RPC Client.

-For example, using the same `getSquared` circuit in [Step #1](#step-1---modify-your-circuit) (comments in the code):
+For example, using the same `getSquared` program in [Step #1](#step-1---modify-your-noir-program) (comments in the code):

 ```js
 import { JSONRPCClient } from "json-rpc-2.0";